Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

       * - |image8|
         -
         - |image9|
-      * - After executing these two jobs:
+      * - After executing these two Jobs:

-          - the Semaphore counter gets decremented by 2 (by the number of completed jobs)
+          - the Semaphore counter gets decremented by 2 (the number of completed Jobs).
           - the data that they generated gets sent to the corresponding Accumulator.

         -